 Jan Tichelaar, Director, Royal Tichelaar Makkum

-Joanna Bird, Curator, Director, The Joanna Bird Foundation
+Joanna Bird, Curator, Director, Joanna Bird Contemporary Collections

-Where do ceramics fit into the wider arts sector?
+- Where do ceramics fit into the wider field of the arts?
 How does place and historical reference affect both work and audiences?